 It is commonly believed that you need a very high protein diet in case you need to build bulk and muscle.
 While this may be true for certain people that do need such diets such as athletes and bodybuilders, an unscientifically-designed diet with excessive protein content may actually pose a health hazard, especially if the diet is also very low on carbohydrates and fats.
-Even weightlifters and athletes, who may be inclined to replace food rich in carbohydrates with excessive protein content, may be at risk.
+Even weightlifters and athletes, who may be inclined to replace food rich in carbohydrates with excessive protein content, to reduce their weights, may be at risk.

 Guidelines on Protein Intake

 An essential part of a healthy diet, protein is required to supply amino acids that are the body’s building blocks for muscles, immunity system, blood, and virtually everything else.
 Human beings need to consume foods with protein content because the body cannot manufacture it on its own.
 When the body is unable to get sufficient energy from carbohydrates and fats, it will burn up the protein structures in the body.
 Experts reckon that the ideal proportion of the calorie intake required by the human body should be between 10 and 35 percent, approximately equivalent to a daily allowance of 50 to 175 grams.
 The USDA suggests a daily protein consumption of anything between 0.8 and 1 gram per kilogram of body weight.

 If the protein content in the diet is being substantially exceeded from the recommended levels for extended periods, then a number of health hazards may be experienced depending upon the protein type and amount.